 SRP1 SRP0 #WP Status Register/NL Register Description 0 0 X Software Protected The Status Register and NL Registers can be written to after a Write Enable command, WEL=1.
 (Default) 0 1 0 Hardware Protected WP#=0, the Status Register and NL Registers are locked and cannot be written to.
 0 1 1 Hardware Unprotected WP#=1, the Status Register and NL Registers are unlocked and can be written to after a Write Enable command, WEL=1.
-1 X X Power Supply Lock-Down (1) Status Register and NL Registers are protected and cannot be written to again until the next Power-Down, Power-Up cycle ,Software Reset(66h+99h),Hardware Reset.
-1 X X One Time Program (2) Status Register and NL Registers are permanently protected and cannot be written to.
-(Enabled by adding prefix command AAh, 55h)
+1 0 X Power Supply Lock-Down (1)(2) Status Register and NL Registers are protected and cannot be written to again until the next Power-Down, Power-Up cycle, Software Reset(66h+99h), Hardware Reset.
+1 1 X One Time Program (2) Status Register and NL Registers are permanently protected and cannot be written to.

-1. When SRP1 =1, a power-down, power-up cycle, Software reset (66H+99H), Hardware Reset will change SRP1 =0 state.
-2. Please contact GigaDevice for details regarding the special instruction sequence.
+1. When SRP1, SRP0= (1, 0), a Power-Down, Power-Up cycle, Software reset (66H+99H), Hardware Reset will change SRP1, SRP0 to (0, 0) state.
+2. This feature is available on special order.
+Please contact GigaDevice for details.